nsh87/shinyVM/README.md

 Server, but it is suggested that you do not uninstall them since they are common development tools that you might use in the future.

+You also need to have an SSH key, since it will be used when setting up your VM with Vagrant.
+See the GitHub instructions for [checking for and creating an SSH key][1].
+You do not need to go through Step 3 and 4 in their instructions, and if you find a key named `id_rsa` in Step 1 then you can also skip Step 2.
 Installation
 ------------
 Clone or download this repository onto your computer.
 Then open your Terminal